setheshraghi/vera4cast-example/tutorial/tutorial.md

 -   We could use information about current conditions to predict the next day.
-What is happening today is usually a good predictor of what will happen tomorrow (baseline - persistence model).
+What is happening today is usually a good predictor of what will happen tomorrow (persistence model).
--   And we could think about what the historic data tells us about this time of year.
-January this year is likely to be similar to January last year (baseline - climatology/DOY model)
+-   We could also think about what the historical data tells us about reservoir dynamics this time of year.
+For example, conditions in January this year are likely to be similar to January last year (climatology/day-of-year model)
--   We could also look at the lake variables’ relationship(s) with other variable.
-Could we use existing forecasts about the weather to generate forecasts about lake variables.
+-   We could also look at the lake variables’ relationship(s) with other variables.
+For example, we could use existing forecasts about the weather to generate forecasts about the reservoir variables.

-To start, we will produce forecasts for just one of these depths - focal depth at fcre, 1.6 m.
+To start, we will produce forecasts for just one of these depths - the focal depth at fcre, 1.6 m.

 ``` r
 targets <- targets %>%